-- 175 to 192 Very Resilient: You are consistently able to deal effectively with and even thrive on change.
-You have effective mechanisms in place that give you direction, structure, support and self-confidence. - 128 to 174 Resilient: Most of the time you are able to deal with change in a positive manner.
+- 171 to 192 Very Resilient: You are consistently able to deal effectively with and even thrive on change.
+You have effective mechanisms in place that give you direction, structure, support and self-confidence.
+10% of all those who have completed the RQ scored within this range. - 153 to 170 Resilient: Most of the time you are able to deal with change in a positive manner.
 You have a number of mechanisms in place that help you deal with the uncertainty of change.
-You could strengthen your RQ by further developing your skills in your lower scoring RQ dimensions. - 96 to 127 Somewhat Resilient: Change has a tendency to knock you off your best performance.
+You could strengthen your RQ by further developing your skills in your lower scoring RQ dimensions.
+40% of all RQ respondents scored within this range. - 132 to 152 Somewhat Resilient: Change occasionally knocks you off your best performance.
 You have some difficulty regaining your footing.
-While you have some stabilizing mechanisms in place, you could work at developing and exercising more of them.
-Look to your lowest scoring dimensions as a place to start. - Not Very Resilient: Change creates major challenges for you.
+While you have a number of stabilizing mechanisms in place, you could work at developing and exercising more of them.
+Look to your lowest scoring dimensions as a place to start.
+40% of all RQ respondents scored within this range. - 32 to 131 Lower Resilience: Change creates major challenges for you.
 You are frequently unprepared for the uncertainty and lack of stability that change creates.
 While there are times when you are able to find stability and focus, you need to develop and enrich a broad range of resilience capacities.
 Look to your lowest scoring dimensions as a place to start and then develop your RQ development plan.
+10% of all RQ respondents scored within this range.